husain34/SunNet-TechRush/README.md

 - `images/`:
   Stores graphs, charts, and visualizations such as prediction vs actual plots, error analysis, and evaluation results.

+- `ui/`:
+  Contains early user interface prototypes for the project.
+  - `prototype_ui.py`: A layout-only Streamlit app used to visualize the intended structure of the user interface (does not yet connect to   trained models).

 - `README.md`:
   Project overview, structure, and updates.